ISSUES in SOCIAL AND ENVIROMENTAL

 Articles

-✅Open Submissions | ✅Indexed | ✅Peer Reviewed |
+| ✅Open Submissions | ✅Indexed | ✅Peer Reviewed |

 Peer Review Process

-All articles submitted by potential contributors from all over the world to the editor-in-Chief are administered by editors.
-The papers firstly are pre-evaluated by editors for the mission and aim of journal and the potential plagiarism problem using by the Turnitin Software.
-The editors assign the referees (at least two referees) to review the eligible papers for next steps.
-The papers are reviewed by at least two reviewers using the double-blind review process.
-From the result of peer-reviewing process, the papers could be categorized as accepted for publication, accepted with minor revision, accepted with major revision, or rejected for publication.
-Based on the reviewers' recommendations, Editor in-Chief (EIC) will make decision the papers.
+Based on the reviewers' recommendations, the Editor-in-Chief (EIC) will make decisions regarding the papers.
+From the peer-reviewing process, the papers could be categorised as accepted for publication, accepted with minor revisions, accepted with major revisions, or rejected for publication.
+The papers were reviewed by at least two reviewers using a double-blinded process.
+The editors assign referees (at least two) to review the eligible papers for the next steps of the process.
+The papers are first pre-evaluated by editors to assess the mission and aim of the journal, as well as the potential plagiarism problem, using Turnitin Software.
+All articles submitted by potential contributors from all over the world to the Editor-in-Chief are administered by the editors.
+The papers are first pre-evaluated by editors to assess the mission and aim of the journal, as well as the potential plagiarism problem, using Turnitin Software.
+The editors assign referees (at least two) to review the eligible papers for the next steps.
+The papers were reviewed by at least two reviewers using a double-blinded review process.
+From the peer-reviewing process, the papers could be categorised as accepted for publication, accepted with minor revisions, accepted with major revisions, or rejected for publication.

 Archives